cin/kubectl-parallel-exec/README.md

 # k8s-parallel-exec

-A Golang-based tool for executing commands in parallel on Kubernetes pods with specified labels, similar to GNU Parallel.
+A mostly GPT-4 created Golang-based tool for executing commands in parallel on Kubernetes pods with specified labels, similar to GNU Parallel.
+GPT-4 even helped debug, name the project, create this README (aside from this), create a logo (when DALL-E's not overloaded), and craft the announcement tweet for the project.

 ## Features